Infeasibility Analysis#

 constraints result in a weighted count of the violations.

-Apply Results for Original Objective (minrelax
+Apply Results for Original Objective (minrelax-Option)#

 A first step is to determine and solve the relaxation model depending on the chosen relaxation cost measure, as shown above.
 This model can then be used to analyze the solutions that make the original model feasible.